Ferranti Mark 1: Computer music

 Included in the Ferranti Mark 1's instruction set was a hoot command, which enabled the machine to give auditory feedback to its operators.
 The sound generated could be altered in pitch, a feature which was exploited when the Mark 1 made the earliest known recording of computer-generated music, playing a medley which included "God Save the King", "Baa Baa Black Sheep", and "In the Mood".
 The recording was made by the BBC towards the end of 1951, with the programming being done by Christopher Strachey, a mathematics teacher at Harrow and a friend of Alan Turing.
 It was not, however, the first computer to have played music; CSIRAC, Australia's first digital computer, achieved that with a rendition of "Colonel Bogey".

 Computer games

 In November 1951, Dr. Dietrich Prinz wrote one of the earliest computer games, a chess-playing program for the Manchester Ferranti Mark 1 computer.
 The limitation of the Mark 1 computer did not allow for a whole game of chess to be programmed.
 Prinz could only program mate-in-two chess problems.
-The program examined every possible move for White and Black (thousands of possible moves) until a solution was found, which took 15–20 minutes on average.
-The program's restrictions were: no castling, no double pawn move, no en passant capture, no pawn promotion, and no distinction between checkmate and stalemate.
+The program examined every possible move for White and Black (thousands of possible moves) until a solution was found, which took 15–20 minutes for easy problems but several hours in general.
+The program's restrictions were: no castling, no double pawn move, no en passant capture, no pawn promotion, nevertheless it could distinguish between checkmate and stalemate.